Ferries from

 Korcula Island to Hvar Island

-Korcula Island to Hvar Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Korcula Island to Hvar Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

-Book and compare Korcula Island Hvar Island ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Korcula Island to Hvar Island ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.